gregorias/anki-image-scaler/README.md

 ## Background

-I spent a lot of time solving Anki cards, and I believe that Anki notes should look good.
+I spend a lot of time solving Anki cards, and I believe that Anki notes should look good.
 I solve most of my cards on my phone that, as any phone, has a small screen, so when I create a new card, I usually scale down added images, so that the card will look good on my phone.